4 World Famous Persons

 Working for the British Naval Intelligence, Ian Flemming first came to Jamaica during World War II, while on a mission to investigate U-boat activities in the Caribbean.

-In 1946 he purchased 15 acres of land, which was once a donkey racecourse.
+In 1946, he purchased 15 acres of land, which was once a donkey racecourse.
 He built his home there and named it GoldenEye after a secret WWII mission.
 It is now the GoldenEye resort.

 All 13 James Bond novels were written in Jamaica.